jayeen28/NASA-INSTA/README.md

 > GOOGLE_PASS

-The password of your gmail account.
+The password of your gmail account.<br>
+NOTE: This is required because sometimes instagram sends verification code to verify the login attempt.
+The bot will get the code from gmail using this password.
+I have added a browser automation script with puppeteer to get the code.

 > HEROKU_URL

 The heroku url of your app to ping the server.
+This is required if you host the bot at heroku.
+Otherwise heroku will make your bot sleep.